 Here’s another sneak peek at that sofa again…BTDubs…do you guys call it a sofa or a couch?
 Before I was employed at a furniture store, I called it a couch.
 I was corrected immediately upon working for said furniture store and told never to refer to it as a couch but rather a sofa.
 Couches are cheap and we did not sell cheap couches (ummm, yes we did, but that is another story) besides, I had never heard this before.
 However, from that day forward, I referred to it as a davenport…stick that in your pipe and smoke it Miss VP of Marketing!
 Suddenly I’m beginning to understand why she was not fond of me.
 Anyhoo, back to the coffee table…thrifted from a local Etsy dealer.
 The white label candle is a House of Hipsters special and you can make one for free (well, free if you have the supplies at your home) but you can make one for free if you download the label I made for you here and that part is free.
 It’s a super easy DIY.
 Go for it!
 They also make great gifts!

 And I’m sure you guys have been dying to know what I did with all those dominoes I bought at the Elkhorn Flea Market…yep, they are resting right here in this sweet bowl.
 I think they are super cute.

-So that is my front room you guys!
+So that is my front room, you guys!
 I love it.
 I love to hang out in it and smile every time I do.
 It makes me happy.
-Eventually, I hope to get more rooms photographed, but man do these posts take some serious effort!
+Eventually, I hope to get more rooms photographed, but man these posts take some serious effort!
 But I promise, promise, promise I’m trying…anyhoo, I really hope you like the small glimpse into my home.
 Have a great week you guys!